Showing posts with label rock radio DJs. Show all posts

 Rock & Roll Lives for Love!

 Whether we are “in” Love or not, there is no dodging this month made for Love.
-And apparently, it stretches back to the oldest of “Oldies” music.
+And apparently, Love music stretches back to the oldest of “Oldies” tunes.
 Says a 2024 article from The Harvard Crimson, “In fact, the oldest known love song is that of Shu-Sin, which was discovered in the library of Ashurbanipal in Mesopotamia and dates back to 2000 BCE.”

-BFYP’s 1970s Oldies are no exception, so we’re giving love a capital “L” all month.
+BFYP’s 1970s Oldies, contrary to what some younger generations may think, are as enduring and endearing, so we’re giving love a capital “L” all month.
 In our February Featured Radio Survey, there are no less than a dozen Love-themed songs in the Top 30, and half of those tout the word “Love” in their titles.
 So, Rock & Roll fans, you can’t escape the LOVE we feel for our top Oldies tunes … 50 Years Ago this Month

 FEBRUARY 1976 Radio News & Muse

 What was your fave DJ playing when you turned on your tinny transistor radio 50 Years Ago?
-Did your fave artist make the news?
+What top artists of the day make the news?
 Read on and enjoy the memories of what and who you were listening to … 50 Years Ago this Month!

 February 20th: Stomped in Love!
 On this date 50 Years Ago, Kiss added their big ol’ bootprints to the sidewalk outside Grauman's Chinese Theatre in Hollywood.
 They didn’t have anything on the charts this month, but hit the bottom of Radio lists by end of March with “Shout It Out Loud” to become Kiss’s second song to break the Top 40.
 Think it isn’t about Love?
 Au contraire mon chéri, Kiss made self-Love a thing with this tune!
 It doesn't matter what you do or say | Just forget the things that you've been told | We can't do it any other way | Everybody's got to rock and roll, whoo, oh, oh